 Take time to speak with accounts payable.
 Once you confirm what is required for payment, make sure your billing team is aware.
 Checking in on occasion is not a bad idea, given that some companies change billing requirements on short notice.
 Be proactive and save yourself the headache.

 When you have a company to run, checking in can slow you down.
 At TCI Business Capital, our funding teams are experts in ensuring that your billing has all needed documentation.
-Downstream, our collectors are familiar with your customers’ requirements, and work with you and your customer to resolve disputes quickly and smoothly.
+Downstream, our AR specialists are familiar with your customers’ requirements and work with you and your customer to resolve disputes quickly and smoothly.

 Taking the time to read your agreement, and consulting legal counsel if necessary, will assist you knowing what your customer needs.
 Information such as the pay terms for invoices, as well as specifics on required invoice documents, helps your business be more prepared.
 Most importantly, you can set expectations for receiving payment.